OFAC Turkey Sanctions lists

 Turkey is one of the key states in the Middle East and Eastern Mediterranean, playing an important geopolitical role both in the region and on the international stage.
 However, in recent years, the state has repeatedly become the target of sanctions.

-Sanctions are a tool of foreign policy used by states and international organizations to exert pressure on certain entities in order to change their behavior or policy.
+Sanctions are a tool of foreign policy used by states and international organizations to exert pressure on certain entities to change their behavior or policy.
 Regarding Turkey sanctions may include:

-- Financial measures: freezing of assets of companies and banks in the jurisdiction of the sanction-imposing party, blocking accounts of certain individuals or organizations;
+- Financial measures: freezing of assets of companies and banks in the jurisdiction of the sanction-imposing party, blocking accounts of certain individuals or organizations.
+Such sanctions are issued by the OFAC’s US department based on their national security and foreign policy goals against the targeted country.

 - Personal sanctions: a ban on entry or issuance of visas to officials and businessmen, freezing of assets of specific individuals included in the sanctions lists;

-- Trade restrictions: embargo or partial bans on the supply of high-tech equipment and materials, licensing, and prohibition of access to technologies and software.
+- Embargo or partial bans on the supply of high-tech equipment and materials, licensing, and prohibition of access to technologies and software.

 Contentious issues regarding the exploration and extraction of gas off the coasts of Cyprus and Greece are becoming the reason for the introduction of restrictive measures, especially from the European Union.

 Turkey’s purchase of S-400 air defense systems from Russia caused a negative reaction from the United States.
-American legislation CAATSA provides for sanctions against partners who acquire major weaponry from countries previously subjected to restrictions.
+American legislation based on CAATSA provides for sanctions against partner entities that acquire major weaponry from countries whose weapons of mass destruction were previously subjected to restrictions.

 Some Western countries point to the growing authoritarianism of the Turkish leadership, the persecution of political opponents, journalists, and activists, which raises criticism in the field of human rights and serves as a reason for certain restrictive measures.